lmmx/dx/README.md

 The next largest is `stml`, the [Student Mathematical Library](https://bookstore.ams.org/stml) which I've encountered before.
-I'd like to include that too if possible (increasing the number of titles to 1345 or 77% of the initial candidate titles).
+I'd like to include that too if possible (increasing the number of titles to 1365 or 77% of the initial candidate titles).

-If all books in these 4 series were valid (unlikely), the total dataset size would be (207 + 1345) = 1552 titles.
+If all books in these 4 series were valid (unlikely), the total dataset size would be (207 + 1365) = 1572 titles.

-If this were extended to all the candidate book series, the total would be 1943 titles (approaching the desirable estimate of 2000 titles given above).
+If this were extended to all the candidate book series, the total would be 1963 titles (approaching the more desirable rough figure of 2000 titles).

 ## Extension to MSC